shehab400/RIVAL-Score/README.md

 - The **second component** evaluates the added tactical value by comparing the expected decision, derived from team style, with the actual decision observed.

 **Modeling Approach:**
-A **Boformer model** ([Alcorn, 2021]) is trained on **63 matches** from the FIFA World Cup 2022 public dataset (tracking and event data).
+A **Boformer model**  is trained on **63 matches** from the FIFA World Cup 2022 public dataset (tracking and event data).
 It is subsequently fine-tuned on **6 matches** of the player’s team (assuming progression to the final).
 The trained model generates the expected decisions against which player actions are benchmarked.

 ---

 ### B. Similar Plays Score (SS)
 The Similar Plays Score evaluates decision quality by analyzing analogous game situations.
-A **play2vec model** ([Wang, 2019]) is trained on the same dataset to embed plays and retrieve nearest-neighbor plays for comparison.
+A **play2vec model**  is trained on the same dataset to embed plays and retrieve nearest-neighbor plays for comparison.

 The score is calculated as: